ijlyttle/vembedr/README.md

 ### YouTube

-Let's say that you want to embed a YouTube video into an R Markdown document, perhaps a vignette.
 Your first step will be to get the YouTube identifier for the particular video.
 One way to do this is to inspect the URL of the YouTube page featuring the video that you want to embed.
 For example:

     "https://www.youtube.com/watch?v=q2nNzNo_Xps"